 the expected response of the operators is similar for all initiating events in the group

 For shutdown mode will be constructed a table which summarizes the applicability of the initiating events to the POSs defined for the study.
-The applicability of the initiating events is based on the applicability of the events which comprise the group.
+The applicability of the initiating events is based on the applicability of the events which comprise the group. (regarding to the duration of each of POSs, their related frequencies should be in cluded in the noted table,)

 Accident sequence analysis